Skip to content

 brew install lazygit

-# Node.js (for language servers and markdown preview)
+# Node.js (language servers, markdown preview)

 brew install node